 - Need for the placement of implants

 Dr. Tu will use digital diagnostics, a thorough exam, and a discussion of your personal concerns as goals to create your treatment plan.
 He will discuss all aspects of the procedure and what to expect along the way, as well as outline all associated costs for your consideration.

 If you choose to use implants to secure your new denture, Dr. Tu will coordinate the surgical phase with a local specialist.
 Dental implants need a healing period of several months before moving on to the next steps in the procedure.
 This is important for the best possible long-term result.
 The jaw bone will fuse with the new implants and create a stable foundation for a denture.

-We will take dental impressions and use them to design and create your custom denture.
+We will take dental impressions and use them to design and create your custom dentures.
 Your final restoration will look and feel as natural as possible.

 Can anyone with missing teeth get dentures?